XSEDE/Container_Tutorial/Gateways2020/Day2 Part1 - MATLAB-Container-Run Exercise.md

-# MATLAB Container Build
+# Day 2, Part 1 MATLAB Container Build and Run

-First ensure we can login to the MATLAB Licensed host.
+First, ensure we can login to the MATLAB Licensed host.
+This host is different from the host we used yesterday:
 ```bash
 ssh train**@149.165.170.239
 ```

-Make a working directory:
+Make a working directory for our MATLAB code:
 ``` bash
 mkdir workdir
 cd workdir/
 ```

-Then write some simple matlab code using your favorite editor.
+We are going to write some simple matlab code using your favorite editor.
 Make sure when you name the file it ends in a ".m" or the MATLAB compiler won't be able to read the file.
 Add in the following code:
 ```
 A = [1 2 3; 4 5 6; 7 8 9]
 A(:,:,2) = [10 11 12; 13 14 15; 16 17 18]